ekoputrapratama/lightdm-webkit-theme-rotating-rubix/README.md

 Can be installed through the [AUR](https://aur.archlinux.org/packages/lightdm-webkit-theme-luminos/).

-To select rotating-rubix as default theme just change the `webkit-theme=`  in `/etc/lightdm/lightdm-webkit2-greeeter.conf` to `rotating-rubix`.
+To select rotating-rubix as default theme just change the `theme: greeter_theme`  in `/etc/lightdm/web-greeter.yml` to `theme: rotating-rubix`.

 # Uninstallation